-I myself developed rheumatoid arthritis and had a session in a wheelchair.
-So, the ramp was good.
+I myself developed rheumatoid arthritis and had a session in a wheelchair so the ramp was good.
 It’s great to have that when you are a bit older.
 I can still manage the stairs.

 The boys went to school here.
 My grandson went to school up the road and we cared for him every week day for the last 11 years.
 He is the new generation – and still loves to come and stay.
-His toys are still here…..
+His toys are still here.
 To me it’s the right place for us.

 I have a big family connection.
 Lots of cousins, I think I’ve 52 full cousins.
 They are still round here.
 I go down the street and I have a fair idea of most people in this town.

 My computer is here and my linen.
 I have a few bits and pieces of textiles and I sew a bit.
 We’ve all got our own wee space.
 That wee room of mine, I love it.

-The Old Bleach mill made textiles up until the ‘30’s.
+The Old Bleach Mill made textiles up until the ‘30’s.
 My mother worked down at the Old Bleach as a 15 year old up until she got married and then she went back when I was 11.
 She loved it and she collected all the memorabilia.
 I inherited all her linen and I just love it.
 I love to work with it.

 When I looked for material to do this place up I was influenced by the Old Bleach 1930’s penguin pattern.
 I would have gone with trends very much when I was married first but now I don’t.
 I was married in ’66 and was a child of the sixties so I still love the sixties.
 Who doesn’t love the sixties!

-There was a white television.. white coffee table.
-That’s how it started off….this was hessian and the floors were plain carpet and the white television… it was very ‘in’.
+There was a white television.. white coffee table..that’s how it started off.
+This was hessian and the floors were plain carpet and the white television… it was very ‘in’.
 I see things in books from the sixties that I actually had.

 We put in a back boiler but we never use it and, since I got arthritis we don’t light the fire.
 I’d paint it but my husband … men like natural wood.
 And I would paint these doors.
 I put these doors on and they don’t match.
 It’s a hodgepodge.
 But it’s OK.
 It doesn’t bother me at all.

 This suite was bought in an auction.
 It was red velour and I had it covered.
-I’d love to change in here and make it more modern but I say: “What’s the point”.
+I’d love to change this room and make it more modern but I say: “What’s the point”.

-When I did this room up it was gold paper with gold and cream and red curtains – 15 years ago – we had peachy colour carpet and we decorated again… just painting over the paper which we thought was ok.
+When I did this room up it was gold paper with gold and cream and red curtains – 15 years ago – we had peachy colour carpet and we decorated again… just painting over the paper, which we thought was ok.
 It’s a bit more up to date.

 My mother made that before she was married.
 About 1930.
 There’s lots of wee bits like that…..

-There are some things that are still important to me…..
+There are some things that are still important to me.
 The blue china came from my husband’s mum.
 It was the first china that I got my tea out of when I was going with him.
 Things like that mean something to us.

 Friends, who have very good stuff in their house, say to me “ I don’t know what’s going to happen to all this stuff”.
 And I look at them and say. “ Do you know what’s going to happen to it?
 It’s going to end up in a skip”.
 They nearly have a heart attack.